jbudding/shiny-money/README.md

 shiny-adventure
 ===============

-madlib app
-@jackovitchblake with @ajbdev

-This is a programming exercise in ruby
+#This is a programming exercise in ruby,

+find us on twitter at:

+@jackovitchblake
+@ajbdev